-Although nitrocellulose membranes are still used for routine applications, the optimum result is achieved with PVDF membranes like Fluorobind membrane.
+Although nitrocellulose membranes are still used for routine applications, the optimum result is achieved with PVDF membranes.

 Detection of membrane bound antigens or nucleic acid sequences labelled with Horseradish Peroxidase (HRP) or Alkaline Phosphatase (AP) can be done with colorimetric substrates like TMB or BCIP/NBT or chemiluminescent substrates.